borosspeter/arXivRecoSys/README.md

 - `abstract` : Abstract (**TEXT**)
 - `relevance` : Predicted relevance of the manuscript between 0 (not relevant) and 1 (relevant) (**REAL**)

-2. `data/manuscripts.html` is a HTML page ready to embed it
+2. `data/manuscripts.html` is a HTML page ready for embedding

 ## Used packages and web services
 - [Python wrapper for the arXiv](https://pypi.org/project/arxiv/)